 During my undergraduate course in mechanical engineering, welding happened to be a very small topic, despite its prevalence in our day to day lives.
 This intrigued me further and then I decided to pursue my post graduate studies in welding engineering in the US.
 I dreamt of doing something different, which led me to work in a company in the field of batteries which power our heart pacemakers, defibrillators in emergency rooms in the hospital as well keeping astronauts alive in the spacesuits with the help of low magnetic signature cells.
 Welding saves lives every day!
 Even more important in these tough COVID challenging times!

 In the automotive world, most welding takes place with robots.
 Robotic welding is the norm, where you need the knowledge and synergies of the robot operation and the welding process.
 One is not enough without the other.
-And the robot cells that are used everyday have a lot of safety features to ensure that this welding operation carried out is as safe as driving a car with a seatbelt, if not more!
-The world has come along way.
+And the robot cells that are used every day have a lot of safety features to ensure that this welding operation carried out is as safe as driving a car with a seatbelt, if not more!
+The welding world has come a long way.

 I have given various talks on technical topics in this field all over the world, and everywhere I see a paucity of quality welding engineers.
-Please consider this field, the boundaries are limitless.
+Please consider this field to pursue your dreams, the boundaries are limitless.

 In summary, and as I see it, there will never be a dearth of jobs for a good welding engineer, simply because they are very hard to come by.
 It is important to shed the image that welding is dirty business.
 Some of the welds happen in a complete atmosphere-controlled environment.